Catanduanes: Weather and climate

 Without a pronounced dry season, precipitation is distributed fairly well throughout the year becoming wetter in the last quarter into the early months of the first quarter, when tropical disturbances and monsoon winds especially the Northeast Monsoon (Amihan) bring in heavy rains.
 Other months are characterized by short periods of dryer days and fine weather, except in July and August when the dry and gusty southwest monsoon winds intensify.

-Catanduanes' geographical position has it lying completely exposed to the Philippine Sea.
+Catanduanes's geographical position has it lying completely exposed to the Philippine Sea.
 Therefore, it is known as "Land of the Howling Winds" because it is frequently visited by tropical cyclones.

 Administrative divisions

 Catanduanes comprises 11 municipalities, all encompassed by the lone district.

 Demographics

 The population of Catanduanes in the 2020 census was 271,879 people, with a density of sigfig 271,879/1,492.16.

 In May 2000, its total population was 215,356 with an annual growth rate of 1.42% from 1990 to 2000, and a population density of 142 per km2.
 Over the following 10 years, the average annual growth rate was 1.35%, increasing the population to 246,300 persons in the May 2010 census.
 Almost all of the people of the province are natural born citizens.
 Naturalized citizens, most of which are Chinese, comprised only about one percent of the population.

 The number of households totaled 41,019 with an average household size of 5.25.